A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Results

-Table.~\ref{resultstructured32} presents the results based on our experiments using the multimodal approach for predicting 32 ICD-10 codes and the methodology is explained in Section.~\ref{sec:multimodal}.
-From the results we can infer that, structured information on it's own does not provide a good performance in comparison with the baseline approach that makes use of the features from the baseline CNN model.
-Similarly, Table.~\ref{resultstructured50} shows that structured data alone has poor performance that is improved when ensembling with predictions from other models.
-Crucially, we show that the Locally linear meta-embeddings approach has the highest scores when ensembled with structured data.
+Table.~\ref{resultstructured32} contains the results of experiments aimed at multilabel classification of the top 32 ICD-10 codes via a multimodel approach (as outlined in Section.~\ref{sec:multimodal}).
+Based on these results, we found that utilising the structured information on its own did not provide good performance in comparison with the baseline.
+Similarly, the results in Table.~\ref{resultstructured50} indicated that the structured data alone had poor performance but was improved when ensembling with predictions from other models.
+Crucially, the results indicated that ensembling the structured data with a CNN model using MIMIC and PubMed embeddings that have been processed via $\textbf{MeanDiff}$ and then combined via the locally linear meta-embeddings technique, provided the highest performance of all ensemble models tested.

-Our aim is to understand whether we can enhance the prediction of structured information by capturing better probability scores using our proposed approach for unstructured information.
-Hence, from the results we can infer that the best performance on structured data is achieved by combining the probability scores of each label obtained using the best performance approach on the unstructured data.
-Overall, the results based on the unstructured data shows that our proposed approach is effective and outperforms the baseline approach.
+Our aim was to understand whether we could enhance the prediction of structured information by using our proposed approach for unstructured information.
+Overall, the results based on the unstructured data indicated that our proposed approach is effective and outperforms the baseline approach.
 In addition, the results from our proposed approach enhances the performance of the multimodal multi-label classification.